Ganesfithy History, Family Crest & Coats of Arms

 Early History of the Ganesfithy family

-Another 229 words (16 lines of text) are included under the topic Early Ganesfithy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ganesfithy research.
+Another 115 words (8 lines of text) covering the years 1624, 1599, 1601 and 1610 are included under the topic Early Ganesfithy History in all our PDF Extended History products and printed products wherever possible.

 Ganesfithy Spelling Variations